Melissa Neeley-Nicolini , MS

 CCM Public Relations - 0003

-Melissa Neeley-Nicolini joined the CCM PR staff in March 2020.
-She began focusing her career in digital user-experience design and research in 2015.
+Melissa Neeley-Nicolini (formerly Melissa Neeley) joined the CCM PR staff in March 2020.
+She began focusing her career on digital user-experience design and research in 2015.
 She then specialized in education tech and accessibility, working on educational software for leading educational publishing companies such as MacMillan and Wolters-Kluwer.
-She is a former broadcast journalist, actress, dancer and film producer.
+She is a former broadcast journalist, actress, dancer, and film producer.

-Neeley was a professional ballroom dancer, dance teacher, and choreographer from 1995 until she retired in 2012.
+Neeley was a professional ballroom dancer, dance teacher, and choreographer from 1995 until she semi-retired in 2012.
 She has worked in local theatre as a dancer, actor, and choreographer.
 Her most memorable dance performance was to George Gershwin's An American in Paris performed live by the Cincinnati Pops Orchestra with Erich Kunzel conducting at the Riverbend Music Center.
 Her last dance performance was at the Schuster Center in Dayton, Ohio in 2012.
+Neeley still periodically teaches and does choreography for dancers in the Cincinnati/Dayton area.

 She started out as the weekend news anchor on WHIO-FM in Dayton, Ohio.
 She then became News Director at Monticello Media in Charlottesville, Virginia, on November 1, 2007.
 Neeley anchored the morning news on Newstalk WCHV-AM/FM.
 She also produced and hosted "Charlottesville This Week".
 Under her direction, in 2009 WCHV received the runner-up award for Most Outstanding Newscast by Virginia Association of Broadcasters.